grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/02 Requirements.md

   ```

-You also need to ensure your test application is accessible from the machine where the tests run.
+- Ensure your test application is accessible from the machine where the tests run.
 Refer to [Expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section for instructions on how to make your application available from outside the Kubernetes cluster.